The humble Australian deck

 The humble deck is a quintessential part of Australian backyard culture.
 It’s the meeting place for summer barbecues and home of that outdoor setting that everyone has sat around at some point over the warmer months.

-With summer on its way, you might be thinking about building a deck or a pergola, however before you go shopping for timber, there are a few key steps to complete in order to get your deck off the ground.
+With summer on its way, you might be thinking about building a deck or a pergola, however, before you go shopping for timber, there are a few key steps to complete in order to get your deck off the ground.
 With our quick guide, you’ll be sizzling snags with a beer in hand in no time.

-First step is to roughly map out what size you would like your deck to be.
+The first step is to roughly map out what size you would like your deck to be.
 You can do this by simply stepping it out and using a temporary line paint or some sort of marker to show the boundary so that you can get a feel for just how big or small the area of the deck will be.

 Get a draftsman on side

 Once you have an idea of what you want, meeting with a draftsman at your house is a great starting point.
 The draftsman will be able to give you an idea of how large your deck can be from the perspective of your local council laws.
 There are often setbacks and easements for various reasons in particular areas, so getting familiar with this early on will help in the long run.